-We love cavies for kids for several reasons: Guinea pigs don’t typically bite, are not as fragile as the more popular hamster, and are low-maintenance.
-They live between 5-8 years on average, which is much longer than a hamster will last, and love to be pet and scratched.
-Some guinea pigs even enjoy running around in a large hamster ball to get exercise.
+They live between five and eight years on average, which is much longer than other rodents.
+They are endearing and affectionate—they love to be pet and scratched.
+Some guinea pigs are quite energetic and even enjoy running around in a large hamster ball to get exercise.

 02 of 05

-These rodents are so smart!
+These rodents are so smart.
 They have unique personalities and love to play with toys and puzzles.
-Rats are hardier than hamsters and typically live longer than them too.
-Rats don’t have the reputation for biting like hamsters have either.
-If you can get past their tail then you'll learn to love them - and so will your kids!
+Rats are hardier than hamsters and typically live longer, too.
+Rats don’t have the reputation for biting, which is an additional pro to this species.
+Rats eat a combination of fresh fruits, vegetables, and high-protein rat pellets or cubes.

 03 of 05